nmedia82/sync-wc-google/readme.txt

 2. Google Sheet Products

 == Changelog ==
+= 3.0 - June 14, 2021 =
+* Features: Major update to manage sync from Google Sheet menu
-= 2.6 - May 13, 2021 =
+* Features: Google App script used to send products from Google Sheet = 2.6 - May 13, 2021 =
 * Bug fixed: [Critical error fixed when google client is not set](https://wordpress.org/support/topic/critical-error-in-plugin-setting-page/)
 = 2.5 - April 18, 2021 =